sammler/sammler/README.md

 - Containerization: Docker

 All other decisions will be documented over time.

+## FAQ
+## What does sammler mean?

+_Sammler_ is the german word for collector, gatherer, assembler or collecting agent.

+## How is the name written?

+_sammler_, not Sammler.

 ## Contributing
 Primarily I do - especially at the beginning and in the next months - not expect any participation.